tsgates/arch-wiki-markdown/wiki/Samsung_Series_7_Slate_XE700T1A.md

 You can set the screen to rotate when you press a key combination, or the side buttons if you have set them up #Buttons above.
-Go to System Settings > Keyboard > Shortcuts > Custom Shortcuts Click the add button and under the commans, add the path to slate.sh -r.
+Go to System Settings > Keyboard > Shortcuts > Custom Shortcuts Click the add button and under the commands, add the path to slate.sh -r.
 Eg:

     /home/USERNAME/scripts/slate.sh -r